sarahciston/codingcare/posts/interviews.md

 They protect the cops, wearing them from all intents and purposes.

 00:04:45.000 --> 00:04:58.000
-The guy had this notion of like Maybe we can make these variables that have like kind of like, you always have like an alibi like It's just your own personal surveillor, so like you can just always have
+The guy had this notion of like Maybe we can make these variables that have like kind of like, you always have like an alibi like It's just your own personal surveillor, so like you can just always have irrevocable evidence. around you because but I don't I don't know it's like a dash camp but for your personhood.

-00:04:58.000 --> 00:05:04.000
-irrevocable evidence. around you because but I don't.

-00:05:04.000 --> 00:05:09.000
-I don't know it's like a dash camp but for your personhood.

-00:05:09.000 --> 00:05:20.000
-Yeah, Yeah, I mean that's a definitely like a blackmail episode waiting to happen.
+>Yeah, Yeah, I mean that's a definitely like a blackmail episode waiting to happen.

-00:05:20.000 --> 00:05:33.000
-Do you feel like?
-I think this is really interesting.
+>I think this is really interesting.
 I feel like this is totally because of conversations that we have in code collective.

-00:05:33.000 --> 00:05:44.000
 So I feel like asking if the code collective or things like it have changed the way you think about questions like this.

-00:05:44.000 --> 00:05:54.000
-I don't think I would have had and like it's the only space I've had to like feel like thinking like this was okay like like this whole time.
+**I don't think I would have had and like it's the only space I've had to like feel like thinking like this was okay like like this whole time.** Yeah, I mean as a as someone who would lecture in front of people like, even while I was studying. **It was kind of like, very isolating to think about the other aspects of technology.
+So creative code collective was the only space** I mean there were other spaces like like Corpus colosum, which was art and technology, so there was the ability to express kind of the graphical merit or kind of interesting like aspects over there.
+But as far as critically looking at code and how it relates to society personhood like it's it's been the only only section only space for that.

-00:05:54.000 --> 00:06:02.000
-Yeah, I mean as a as someone who would lecture in front of people like, even while I was studying.

-00:06:02.000 --> 00:06:07.000
-It was kind of like, very isolating to think about the other aspects of technology.

-00:06:07.000 --> 00:06:10.000
-So create a code collector was the only space I mean there.

-00:06:10.000 --> 00:06:14.000
-There were other spaces like like Corpus colosa, which was art and technology.

-00:06:14.000 --> 00:06:20.000
-So there was the ability to express kind of the graphical merit or kind of interesting like aspects over the air.

-00:06:20.000 --> 00:06:30.000
-But as far as critically looking at Code and how it relates to society personhood like it's it's been the only only section only space for that.

 00:06:30.000 --> 00:06:36.000
 That's really interesting because especially because it was sort of you know.